cozy/cozy.github.io/docs/install/manual.arch.md

 ```

 !!! warning ""
-    ⚠️ The url of your cozy determines the name of your instace.
+    ⚠️ The url of your cozy determines the name of your instance.
     If you choose another public port than the default public port for SSL (443), say `9090`, then you should reflect this when creating your cozy instance with the ${instance_domain} as `mycozy.tld:9090`.
     Otherwise, cozy will search for the instance `mycozy.tld:9090` which does not exist, as you created only the instance `mycozy.tld`.